-When it came to choosing a university, Dutch student Eefje Slootweg, did not stray far from her hometown, Apeldoorn, after attending one of Wittenborg University of Applied Sciences’ Open Days in 2017.
+When it came to choosing a university, Dutch student Eefje Slootweg, did not stray far from her hometown, Apeldoorn, after attending one of WUAS’ Open Days in 2017.

 “I chose Wittenborg because it is a private institute and international at the same time.
 I went to a private school and from my own experience, classes at these institutions are generally smaller, so you have better contact with lecturers.
 At the same time, I was interested in studying in an international environment, which has definitely improved my English.
 So far Wittenborg has even exceeded my expectations – the cultural diversity is higher than I anticipated.”